electron/electron/docs/api/cookies.md

     false.
   * `httpOnly` Boolean (optional) - Whether the cookie should be marked as HTTP only.
     Defaults to false.
-  * `expirationDate` Double (optional) - The expiration date of the cookie as the number of seconds since the UNIX epoch.
+  * `expirationDate` Double - The expiration date of the cookie as the number of seconds since the UNIX epoch.
 If omitted then the cookie becomes a session cookie and will not be retained between sessions.